 1. The following definitions apply to this memorandum:

 - A term used to describe a collection of goods or shipment.
 It consists of a grouping of related goods.
-The cargo is detailed on the waybill, the manifest or a cargo control document.
+The cargo is detailed on a bill of lading, waybill, the manifest and/or a cargo control document.

-- A manifest, bill of lading or other control document that acts as the record of a shipment entering or exiting Canada, e.g. Form A6A, Freight/Cargo Manifest.
+- A manifest or other control document (e.g., A8A(B), In Bond-Cargo Control Document) that acts as the record of a shipment entering or exiting Canada, or moving within Canada.

-- A method of shipping whereby individual consignments from various consignors are combined to form a single shipment.
+- A method of shipping whereby individual shipments from various exporters are combined to form a single shipment.

 - A group of carriers formed to undertake a partnership beyond the resources of any one member.

-- Taken from Customs Act ss.
-2(1) Any vehicle, aircraft or water-borne craft or any other vehicle that is used to move persons or goods.
+- Any vehicle, aircraft or water-borne craft or any other contrivance that is used to move persons or goods.